Facebook pledges $100 million to small businesses impacted by coronavirus

 "Small businesses are the heartbeat of our communities, and many of the people who run these businesses are heavily affected by the crisis -- especially as more and more people sensibly stay home," Facebook Chief Operating Officer Sheryl Sandberg wrote in a statement.
 "The longer the crisis goes on, the greater the risk to small businesses and to the livelihoods of their owners and employees."

+Facebook also told employees that they will each receive a $1,000 bonus to support them during the coronavirus pandemic.
+As CNBC, notes Facebook employees nearly 45,000 full-time workers and several thousand contractors.
+It's unclear if contractors will also receive the bonus.

 Sandberg says Facebook was inspired by other people around the world "rising to the enormous challenge in front of us."
 Food delivery services like Uber Eats, Grubhub and Seamless are waiving or suspending some fees for independent restaurants, and gig-economy companies are looking for ways to support workers diagnosed with COVID-19 or quarantined.
-Donations like these by Facebook will likely become more common.
-Hopefully, they'll make a meaningful impact.
+So far, Facebook is one of few large companies to pledge grants for small businesses or outright employee bonuses -- though Amazon is temporarily increasing its warehouse and delivery workers' hourly rates.